What side effects can be expected from undergoing cancer treatment?

 - If your taste is really dulled, you can try increasing the aroma of the foods you eat.
 Usually if the food smells good, it will also taste good.

 Nausea and vomiting

 Both chemotherapy and radiation therapy cause nausea and vomiting.
 You will be given medicine to prevent or decrease these side effects.

 Nausea may or may not be accompanied by vomiting.
-Nausea might last from a few hours to several weeks after your transplant.
+Nausea might last from a few hours to several weeks after treatment.

 - Some patients find relaxation methods or self-hypnosis are helpful in decreasing nausea.
 Talk with your social worker about audiotapes that have relaxation techniques.